PriceComparisonStandardsGroup/AddOns/AddOnCategories.md

+For the scheam codes for these add-on please see  (Schema/AddOns.xsd)

 Home Insurance | Motor Insurance | Travel Insurance
 --- | --- | ---
 Legal cover | Legal cover | Gadget cover